-Just as the PwC’s research predictions released in 2018, the South African banking market saw a sharp increase in competition during 2019.
-To be particular, there has been high completion of new accounts targeting the entry-level (typically low-income) markets.
+Just as PwC’s research predictions were released in 2018, the South African banking market saw a sharp increase in competition during 2019.
+In particular, there has been a high completion of new accounts targeting the entry-level (typically low-income) markets.

 Standard bank has 2 entry-level accounts; MyMo account (launched in 2019) and the Standard Bank Access Account which is their traditional entry-level account.

 In this article, we have compiled a full review of the Standard bank’s Access Account.

 - Access Account is a simple and affordable transactional account that gives you access to different convenient banking channels.

 - It allows you to bank in your community and accesses cellphone Banking, Internet Banking and the Mobile App allowing you to bank anywhere at any given time.

 - The Standard bank Access Account is accessible for customers with zero monthly income.